 5.6.8.
-Overfill protection (Cl.
-7.6.8 of AS 4326)
+OVERFILL PROTECTION (CL.
+7.6.8 OF AS 4326)

-Where a tank having a capacity in excess of 10 m3 is being filled, and information on the level inside the tank is not continuously available to the person filling them, the tank shall be fitted with a high-level alarm, an independent extra-high-level alarm and an associated automatic filling cut-off device.
+Where a tank having a capacity in excess of 10 m is being filled, and information on the level inside the tank is not continuously available to the person filling them, the tank shall be fitted with a high-level alarm, an independent extra-high-level alarm and an associated automatic filling cut-off device.

-As the tank in this instance is well under 10 m3, the above requirement does not apply.
+As the tank in this instance is well under 10 m, the above requirement does not apply.
 However, the tank will need to be fitted with sensors that indicate the tank level to the person doing the filling.

 5.7.
-ADDITIONAL REQUIREMENTS FOR PORTABLE TANKS (Cl.
-7.7 of AS 4326)
+ADDITIONAL REQUIREMENTS FOR PORTABLE TANKS (CL.
+7.7 OF AS 4326)